mquade91/hangman-game/README.md

 Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# Possible Future enhancements
-- Add unit testing
--